Jonathan Richman

 Jonathan Michael Richman (born May 16, 1951) is an American singer, songwriter and guitarist.
 In 1970, he founded the Modern Lovers, an influential proto-punk band.
 Since the mid-1970s, Richman has worked either solo or with low-key acoustic and electric backing.
 He is known for his wide-eyed, unaffected, and childlike outlook, and music that, while rooted in rock and roll, is influenced by music from around the world.

 Biography

 Early life

-Born into a Jewish family in Boston, Massachusetts, and raised in Natick, Massachusetts, Richman began playing music and writing his own songs in the mid-1960s.
+Richman was born on May 16, 1951, into a Jewish family in Boston, and raised in the suburb of Natick.
+Richman began playing music and writing his own songs in the mid-1960s.
 He became infatuated with the Velvet Underground and, in 1969, he moved to New York City, lived on the couch of their manager, Steve Sesnick, worked odd jobs, and tried to break in as a professional musician.
 Failing at this, he returned to Boston.

 The Modern Lovers

 When I was a teenager, I thought I would be a painter, and then sound overtook me.
 I made up songs because I had to.
 I had the need to express how I felt.
 And that's still how it is.
 It's just what I do.
 I do it when there's no audience, I do it when there is an audience.
 And, when I paint, that's how that is too.